 - Protect your phone by setting up a security code and enabling the automatic screen lock feature.

-- It is recommended to avoid accessing your bank account via your phone when connected to an unfamiliar or unencrypted Wi-Fi network.
+- Avoid accessing your bank account via your phone when connected to an unfamiliar or unencrypted Wi-Fi network.

-- Be cautious when opening text messages, as they may contain links that lead to imposter sites or apps, or request that you send out personal details.
+- Be cautious when opening text messages, as they may contain links that lead to spoof sites or apps, or ask you for personal information.
 If you come across these types of messages, or any other message that seems suspicious, do not reply to them or tap the included links.

-- It is recommended to switch off your phone's GPS when not using an app that requires location services.
+- Switch off your phone's GPS if you are not using any apps that require location services.

-- Only accept Bluetooth requests from people you know and switch off this function when it is not required.
+- Only accept Bluetooth requests from people you know, and switch off Bluetooth if it’s not needed.

-- Use only authorized app stores to ensure that you download secure, legitimate apps to your phone: Google Play for Android phones, and the App Store for iOS phones.
-Avoid installing apps from unfamiliar sources.
+- Only use authorized app stores to ensure that you download secure, legitimate apps to your phone: Google Play for Android phones, and the App Store for iOS phones.
+Never install apps from unfamiliar sources.

-- Use phones in accordance with the vendor's recommendations.
+- Always use phones in accordance with the vendor's recommendations.
 Do not use "jailbroken" phones, or phones that have had their operating systems modified in any way.

-- Be sure to install an antivirus app on your phone.
+- Install an antivirus app on your phone.